 Curriculum students may apply for up to $750 per semester, including summer term, and occupational education students are eligible for up to $250 per term.
 Awards may be applied toward tuition, fees, books and supplies at the community college where enrolled; transportation; childcare expenses related to attending classes; and industry-recognized credential testing upon course completion.

 Eligible students must demonstrate financial need and reside in rural counties that are tobacco-dependent and/or economically distressed.
 Scholarships are awarded during the fall, spring and summer semesters.

-The deadline for applications for the fall 2018 semester is October 12, 2018.
 Students interested in applying for a Golden LEAF Scholarship should contact the Wilkes Community College Financial Aid Office at 336-838-6146 or toll free at 866-222-1548 (ask for financial aid).